Responding to human rights allegations

-We conducted our own internal review in Bangladesh and remain of the view that the report as a whole is not representative of the reality on the ground.
-However, we recognise the serious nature of the allegations and so have also commissioned an independent assessment of the human rights-related impacts of tobacco growing in the country.
-We will report on the key findings and, if any issues that are identified, we will take appropriate steps to address them as soon as is practically possible.
+We conducted our own internal review in Bangladesh which did not raise any significant concerns and indicated that the report as a whole is not representative of the reality on the ground.
+However, we recognise the serious nature of the allegations and also commissioned an independent assessment of the human rights-related impacts of tobacco growing in the country.

 A summary of the independent review findings can be found below.
 We are pleased that the outputs from the review were aligned with the outcomes of our own investigations and that DNV GL found no evidence to support the allegations in the Swedwatch report, including claims of child and bonded labour.

 The review did highlight some procedural and control issues that can further help us manage human rights risks in-country which we are already working on.
 Furthermore, BAT Bangladesh has already implemented a number of initiatives that will strengthen our approach, particularly around preventing child labour, bonded labour and gender discrimination.